 Sometimes you want a straight forward BM fix, sure they can dabble in infused vodkas but when it boils down to the nitty gritty, keep the over the top frills to a minimum.

+West does it best.
 Jake can shake ‘em at Portobello star like the best and his award winning Bloody Marys rock.
 He’s not fussed about the tomato juice he uses, it’s the orange juice and the HP Sauce that are his trump cards… nice!

 Mega mixologist Tony C at 69 Colebrooke Row never disappoints, especially when he uses a homemade horseradish vodka, his very own homemade pepper sauce and some pepper distillate (whatever that is), this seriously does the job.
 As does The Red Snapper at Hix, another damn good choice if you’re wanting a pick me up.
 With Beefeater London dry gin poured with Sundance tomato juice, lemon juice, Tabasco sauce and Mark’s Mary mix, this is the hair of the dog you’ve been looking for.